 The authorization of the gift of tissues is governed by the Uniform Anatomical Gift Act in conjunction with state statutes.

-Tissue banks in the United States are governed by the National Organ and Tissue Transplant Act (NOTA), which dictates that organs and/or tissues cannot be bought or sold.
-The law does allow for reimbursement of costs associated with the recovery, processing and storing of tissue and for the development of tissue processing technologies.
-These activities can include research, screening and testing, and unique sterilization processes with the goal to increase the safety and efficacy of donated tissue for recipients.
+The National Organ and Tissue Transplant Act (NOTA) dictates that tissues cannot be bought or sold.
+However, the law does allow for reimbursement of costs associated with the recovery, processing, and storage of tissue and for the development of tissue processing technologies.

 Find an Accredited Tissue Establishment